johannes87/WindowsDPIHotkey/README.md

 Doesn't work with a multi-monitor setup.
-Check out the repository https://github.com/lihas/windows-DPI-scaling-sample for more information Most of the codes is based on this repository.
-Thanks for the research
+Check out the repository https://github.com/lihas/windows-DPI-scaling-sample for more information Most of the code is based on this repository.
+Thanks for the research!